cybaer-nova/crazyarena/README.md

 ---

 > **Note**
-> If you encouter the issue *ModuleNotFoundError: No module named 'crazyswarm'* while running a real experiment using the crazyswarm, add these lines in the begining of the *crazyflie.py* file.
+> If you encouter the issue *ModuleNotFoundError: No module named 'crazyswarm'* while running a real experiment using the crazyswarm package, add these lines in the begining of the *crazyflie.py* file.

 ```bash
 # /home/crazyuser/crazyswarm/ros_ws/src/crazyswarm/scripts/pycrazyswarm/crazyflie.py